Arithmetic quantum unique ergodicity for products of hyperbolic $2$- and $3$-spaces: Introduction

-Here $U U^{-1}$ (let alone $U_\epsilon U_\epsilon^{-1}$) is an \emph{open} subset of $G$ (a reflection of the fact that $HM$ generates $G$), so the number of intersections is large: $s \in x U U^{-1} x^{-1}$ holds generically, and no good bound on the number of intersections is possible.
-Instead for the first time we go beyond estimating the number of intersections and instead bound the measure of the pieces through an induction argument on their dimension.
+In the case we consider, namely $U\subset xHM$, the set $U U^{-1}$ (let alone $U_\epsilon U_\epsilon^{-1}$) is an \emph{open} subset of $G$ (a reflection of the fact that $HM$ generates $G$), so the number of intersections may be large: $s \in U U^{-1}$ holds generically (rational points of large height are equidistributed in $G$), and the argument fails.
+Instead we bound the measure of the pieces through an induction argument on their dimension.
 For this lift the picture to $G$, replacing $x\in X$ with a representative $g\in G$ and $L$ with the submanifold $L = gHM$ which is, in fact, an irreducible real algebraic subvariety of $G$.
 An intersection $sL\cap L$ with $s\in\SL_2(\Q(i))$ is then also a subvariety, and hence one of two possibilities must hold: either the intersection has strictly smaller dimension, in which case we call the intersection (and, by abuse of language, the element $s$) \emph{transverse}, or it is not, in which case we call $sL$ (and $s$) \emph{parallel} to $L$ and must actually have $sL = L$ by the irreducibility of $L$.
 By induction we may assume that the measures of all transverse intersections $s.\Ue\cap \Ue$ are small (one needs to show that $s.\Ue\cap \Ue$ is contained in a decreasing neighbourhood of $s.U\cap U$).
 On the other hand the parallel elements stabilize the subvariety $L$ and this forces them to lie in a proper subgroup $S \subset \SL_2(\Q(i))$ (here we gained over the naive attempt which considered the much larger subgroup generated by $\SL_2(\Q(i))\cap L L^{-1}$).

-For example, the stabilizer of $HM$ in under the left action of $G$ on itself is exactly $H$, so parallel intersections can only arise from $s\in\SL_2(\Q)$.
-We now introduce a final idea, allowing us to deal with a situation where this group is not a torus.
+For example, the stabilizer of $HM$ under the left action of $G$ on itself is exactly $H$, so parallel intersections can only arise from $s\in\SL_2(\Q)$.
+We now introduce a final idea, allowing us to deal with a situation where the proper subgroup $S$ noted above is not a torus.
 Let $p\equiv 1\,(4)$ be a prime number so that $p=(a+bi)(a-bi)$ for integers $a,b$ and set